Best Travel Debit Card for Japan for Australians (2026) – Suica, ATMs & Fees Compared

 Japan is one of those places where getting your money situation wrong can genuinely ruin your trip.
 Despite its reputation as a tech powerhouse, cash is still king in a surprising number of situations — from tiny ramen shops in Golden Gai to rural onsen towns.
 But things are shifting fast, and card acceptance has improved massively since my first trip back in 2019.

 I’ve now spent a combined four months in Japan across multiple visits, and I’ve tested pretty much every card and banking option available to Australian travellers.
+On balance, Up Bank is now the card I recommend first for most Australians going to Japan, with Wise as the best secondary card.
 This guide covers exactly what I carry, what I recommend, and how to avoid getting stung by fees.

 ¥150-180